 Ophthalmologists specialize in eye and vision care and are the only eye care professionals who are medical doctors.
 Compared to optometrists and opticians, ophthalmologists must complete a four-year honours undergraduate university degree, four years of medical school followed by five years of residency training in ophthalmology.
 All to learn how to treat medical and surgical eye diseases.
 Now, that’s what I’m talking about when it comes to being a specialist in one specific area of the body.

-Ophthalmologists diagnose and treat all eye diseases, perform surgeries and prescribe and fit eyeglasses and contact lenses in order to correct vision problems.
+Ophthalmologists diagnose and treat all eye diseases, perform surgeries (like this Laser-Assisted Cataract Surgery) and prescribe and fit eyeglasses and contact lenses in order to correct vision problems.
 They can also diagnose and treat conditions like glaucoma, perform cataract and retina surgery and mitigate damage from macular degeneration.
 They are also the main point of contact in hospitals for eye emergencies or injuries.
 As well, they have extensive involvement in continued research in the field of eye health, including diseases, their causes and cures.

 The amount of work they do to help people like my mother, is immeasurable.
 So, that’s why the Canadian Ophthalmological Society (COS), has launched the See The Possibilities campaign in order to show Canadians the transformative effects ophthalmologists have on the lives of their patients and loved ones.
 Incredible stories are being shared on SeeThePossibilities.ca to highlight the important work ophthalmologists do in correcting, restoring and preserving vision.